CrisLap/Water-quality-project/README.md

 EDA <br>
 First of all, divide the dataset into a training part and a testing part.
 Start analysing the dataset.
 Pay attention to which dataset to use for each point (training, test or all?).
 Among other things, also consider:<br>
 - Are outliers present (check feature by feature and plot feature values vs. classes)?
-If yes, what percentage?
-Find here https://machinelearningmastery.com/model-based-outlier-detection-and-removal-in-python/ some ways of identifying outliers. <br>
+If yes, what percentage? <br>
 - The various features may have very different values.
 This is not good for almost any ML algorithm, so consider applying a Standardisation to the dataset, such as StandardScaler().
 Be careful to exclude the label column! <br>
 Then ask yourself the following questions: <br>
 - Are there any features with missing values?
 What do you do?
 Comment on your analysis clearly. <br>